All Products

 • Versioning request example

-If versioning is enabled for a bucket, the response to an AppendObject request includes the x-oss-version-id header.
-The value of this header is the version ID of the current version of the object.
+If versioning is enabled for a bucket, the response to an AppendObject request includes the x-oss-version-id response header.
+This header specifies the version ID of the current object version.

 POST /example?append&position=0 HTTP/1.1